 While your child’s anger could be caused by a number of mental health conditions, it can also be an early sign of bipolar disorder.

 Not all mental health professionals agree that children under 14 years of age should be diagnosed with a type of Bipolar Disorder.
 While some professionals and parents strongly disagree, it is still being debated in the mental health community.1

 This can lead to problems getting the right diagnosis for children, and also means it could take years before kids have a treatment plan that actually works.

-In fact the American Psychiatric Association does not believe that there is currently enough evidence to state that Bipolar Disorder exists in children, and the Diagnostic Manual (DSM-V) often used by mental health professionals has included an additional category for kids that are excessively irritable and/or aggressive.
+In fact the American Psychiatric Association does not believe that there is currently enough evidence to state that Bipolar Disorder exists in children, and the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) often used by mental health professionals has included an additional category for kids that are excessively irritable and/or aggressive.
 It is referred to as “temper dysregulation disorder with dysphoria” (TDD).

 Adding to the confusion is the fact that some illnesses can co-exist with bipolar.
 Recent studies are starting to show that some children diagnosed as having bipolar are also trying to manage ADHD.
 They may have problems controlling their actions and concentrating on tasks at hand, even though they are not experiencing a depressive or manic episode.

-Anxiety disorders are also seeming to be more common in children diagnosed with bipolar.
-Whether this is a medical fact or physicians just trying to find a cause for a child’s abnormal anger is still being studied.
+Anxiety disorders are also seemingly more common in children diagnosed with bipolar.
+Whether this is a medical fact or physicians are just trying to find a cause for a child’s abnormal anger is still being studied.
 The best advice is to document all of your child’s symptoms, no matter how minor they may seem, so your child’s mental health provider has all the information they need to try and come up with the right diagnosis.